 OLD BUSINESS

 Savannah Lamb talked about the child welfare staff shortage.
 She was asking the Board about ideas in helping to find resolutions for this staff shortage and how we can help the children in custody.
-Stoney shared that Strategy and innovation, and Social Work Leadership will be meeting with HR to talk about issues, strategies and next steps in child welfare recruitment and retention
+Stoney shared that Strategy and innovation, and Social Work Leadership will be meeting with HR to talk about issues, strategies and next steps in child welfare recruitment and retention.

 NEW BUSINESS